salilab/imp/doc/manual/rmf.md

 ## Geometry ##
 Geometry is stored as RMF::SHAPE nodes in the file.

 The functionality provided in IMP::display::Geometry doesn't map entirely naturally on to RMF's geometry support.
-On the %IMP side, things are implemented in terms of an ephemeral decomposition of complex geometric objects into simple ones (eg, a bounding box can be decomposed into edges, but each time you ask for the decomposition, you will get a different set of IMP::base::Objects).
+On the %IMP side, things are implemented in terms of an ephemeral decomposition of complex geometric objects into simple ones (eg, a bounding box can be decomposed into edges, but each time you ask for the decomposition, you will get a different set of IMP::Objects).
 The RMF side expects a hierarchy whose structure stays constant across frames.
 As a result, each type of geometry object has to be special cased in IMP.rmf.
 Currently there is support for
 - segments
 - balls
 - bounding boxes